brotkrueml/codehighlight/Documentation/Installation/Index.rst

 Target group: **Administrators**

 .. note::
-   The extension in version |version| supports TYPO3 v13 LTS.
+   The extension in version |version| supports TYPO3 v13 LTS and TYPO3 v14.

 Some basic configuration is available which is explained in the